lcweden/loudness-audio-worklet-processor/README.md

 # Loudness Audio Worklet Processor

-A real-time loudness meter for the `Web Audio API`, based on the [ITU-R BS.1770-5](https://www.itu.int/rec/R-REC-BS.1770) standard, implemented as an AudioWorkletProcessor.
+A loudness meter for the `Web Audio API`, based on the [ITU-R BS.1770-5](https://www.itu.int/rec/R-REC-BS.1770) standard, implemented as an AudioWorkletProcessor.

+## Features

+- **Loudness Measurement**: Compliant with the **ITU-R BS.1770-5** standard.
+- **Comprehensive Metrics**: Calculates Momentary, Short-term, and Integrated Loudness, as well as Loudness Range (LRA) and True-Peak levels.
+- **Flexible**: Works with live audio and pre-recorded files.
+- **Lightweight**: No external dependencies required.

 ## Installation